-Do you want to your type of commercial model to be based on doing video adverts for products and services or you want to do image adverts – where you advertise products or services for goods and services through images.
-E.g. Your picture on billboards or the products itself?
+Do you want to your type of commercial model to be based on doing video adverts for products and services or do you want to do image adverts – where you advertise products or services for goods and services through images?
+E.g. Your picture on billboards or the products themselves?

 If you want to be a hand model you will need to work on your hand too and on and so forth.
 You can visit a professional cosmetologist on this for more advice.

 Every popular model you know in the world today, especially in Nigeria started from somewhere so you also need to start from somewhere too.
 Do not wait until you get a big contract or a big job before you start because the truth is such offers may not come to you, especially as a newbie in the modeling industry.
 Start with small or free jobs and gradually build your model portfolio.